Diffusion and Flow Matching Models for Tabular Data: A Survey: Generative Models for Tabular Data

 \subsubsection{Small Data Size}

 Compared to image or text datasets, which typically have massive amounts of available data, tabular datasets are usually smaller in volume.
-Specifically, the number of instances or samples is often limited, making it challenging to train data-hungry deep models effectively.
+Specifically, the number of samples (or rows) is often limited, making it challenging to effectively train deep models.